Thursday, November 23, 2023

 • Is there a frequently asked question page complete with answers to address customer queries?

-We overwhelm action with preparation
+4. We overwhelm action with preparation

 Sometimes what we learn is meant for us to be familiar with something.
-And if we figure out we cannot carry it out ourselves, it may be best for the business to hire someone to do the job while we focus on our strengths.
+And if we figure out we cannot carry it out ourselves, it may be best for the business if we hire someone to do the job while we focus on our strengths.
 If fixing website errors is not our forte, let’s hire someone to do it than spend countless hours fixing it, depriving our time to concentrate on equally or even more important aspects of the business.

-We fail to test different user experience scenarios
+5. We fail to test different user experience scenarios

 The mistake might lie in how we present our online presence.
 There are plenty of user experience issues that we have to deal with — and data we gather from our web analytics tools certainly help find clues and insights on how to solve the problem.
 While analytical thinking might be a special role not everyone is happy to delve in, basic understanding certainly helps.